victorgcramos/decentralized-governance-tcc/definitions.md

 On our example above, it is possible to notice that the actual government (blue) does not satisfy the majority (more dislikes than likes).
 Hence, the population is not feeling represented by the government, so they vote for a new representative to improve the level of satisfaction.

 ## Bibliography
+1. "Aristotle: Politics | Internet Encyclopedia of Philosophy."
+Accessed June 4, 2019. https://www.iep.utm.edu/aris-pol.
+2. "Complete Works, vol. 1 (The Spirit of Laws) - Online Library of Liberty."
+Accessed June 4, 2019. https://oll.libertyfund.org/titles/montesquieu-complete-works-vol-1-the-spirit-of-laws.
-[1] - "tax" | definition of tax in English by Oxford Dictionaries. https://en.oxforddictionaries.com/definition/tax
+3. "tax" | definition of tax in English by Oxford Dictionaries. https://en.oxforddictionaries.com/definition/tax